cluswata/MODULE_19_Recommendation_Systems/README.md

 # Building a Movie Recommender System: Evaluation of ML Algorithms Using the Python Surprise Library

+**Problem Statement**<br>
-**Problem Statement:** This project focused on developing and assessing a recommender system for predicting movie ratings based on historical data.
+This project focused on developing and assessing a recommender system for predicting movie ratings based on historical data.
 The objective was to determine the most effective algorithm by minimizing the root mean squared error (RMSE) through cross-validation.
 The algorithms evaluated included:
 * **KNNBasic:** A fundamental k-nearest neighbors collaborative filtering algorithm.
 * **SVD:** Singular Value Decomposition, a matrix factorization technique.
 * **NMF:** Non-negative Matrix Factorization, a matrix factorization method with non-negativity constraints.